How to Apply

 Gainesville, FL 32611-5010

-Graduate Record Examination (GRE): Most applicants must submit GRE scores that are acceptable to the program of interest.
-In addition to the General Test of the GRE, some academic units encourage the applicant to submit scores on one or more advanced subject tests.
-Scores on all tests taken are considered for admission.
+Graduate Record Examination (GRE): If stipulated as an admission requirement by the graduate academic program to which they seek acceptance, applicants must submit GRE scores that are acceptable to the program of interest.
+In addition to the General Test of the GRE, some academic units may encourage applicants to submit scores on one or more advanced subject tests.
 Applicants with a previous graduate or professional degree or equivalent from a regionally accredited U.S. institution may be exempt from the GRE and undergraduate GPA requirements.
-Contact the academic unit for specific requirements.
+Contact the academic unit for specific admission testing requirements.

 Graduate Study in Engineering: Some programs may use the Fundamentals of Engineering (FE) examination in lieu of the GRE for admitting students into the non-thesis master’s degree programs.